esamarathon/mq-events/README.md

 "$meta": {
   "VHost": VHost this event is emit to,
   "name": Name of this message type,
-  "queue": RabbitMQ queue name this event is emit to, "ownerTool": Name of the tool that controls this event "accessControl": (optional) access control code (see below) }
+  "exchange": RabbitMQ exchange name this event is emit to, "routingKey": RabbitMQ routing key (topic) this event is emitted to, "ownerTool": Name of the tool that controls this event "accessControl": (optional) access control code (see below) }